Bank Albilad

 Bank Albilad (بنك البلاد) is an Islamic Saudi bank established in 2004.

 History

 The bank was established in 2004.
 The brothers Mohammed and Abdullah Ibrahim Al Subeaei are significant stakeholders.

 In 2009, the bank renewed its entire inventory of ATM machines.

 Bank Albilad is a Saudi joint stock company, headquartered in Riyadh.
 In May 2022 its shareholders approved an increase in capitalization to 10 billion Saudi Riyals through a 1-for-3 issue of shares.

 Enjaz Banking Services is the remittance department of Bank Albilad.

 In February 2021, Nasser Mohammed Al-Subeaei was appointed chairman of the board of directors and Fahd Abdullah Bindekhayel as Vice Chairman.

 Services

-Bank Albilad offers sharia compliant products and services.
+Bank Albilad offers products and services complaint with sharia (Islamic) law.
 The bank provides retail banking products, business products, investment products through the bank investment arm “Albilad Capital ”, international remittance services through the bank Remittance Arm “Enjaz ”.